Here are a bunch of ideas for making the most of your Thanksgiving bounty.

-In addition to these, consider making a Mexican lime turkey soup by simmering turkey stock with diced white onion, garlic, jalapeño, scant diced tomato, and dried oregano.
+Or, consider making a Mexican lime turkey soup by simmering turkey stock with diced white onion, garlic, jalapeño, diced tomato, and dried oregano.
 Add a handful of shredded turkey a few minutes before removing from the heat.
-Finish with chopped cilantro and generous squeezes of lime juice and salt to taste.
+Finish with chopped cilantro and generous squeezes of lime juice to taste.

 A breakfast hash would be a good way to use any roasted vegetables or greens.
 Simply chop up the veggies and add them to a pan of sautéed onion and garlic.
 Consider grating a little sweet potato in as well.
 Ground cumin or paprika would work here, too.
-Top this with a poached egg and you won’t miss the meat.
+Saute the veggies together and top with a poached egg.

-Chop any roasted vegetable and shred some turkey leg, douse it with lime juice, shredded cabbage, serrano chile, and put in on a soft corn tortilla – leftovers taco.
+Chop any roasted vegetable and shred some turkey leg, add lime juice, shredded cabbage, and serrano chile.
+Put in all on a soft corn tortilla to make a leftovers taco.

 Did you make green beans?
 Whip up a stir fry with mixed vegetables, green beans, firm tofu, garlic, ginger, and your favorite sauce.